 A customer case study goes way beyond simple testimonials, though.
-It’s a factual report of your product/service’s implementation and the actual achieved results.
+It’s a factual report of your product/service’s implementation and the results it really achieved.
 They’re an awesome way to show your prospective customers your product/service’s value through someone else’s words.

 A case study revolves around showing people real-life examples of how your product/service satisfied your customer’s needs/solved his problems and ultimately helped them achieve their business goals.